 To declare a major or minor in Economics, take the following steps:

-- Email Margaret Fergus.
+- Email Marissa Potts.
 She will assign you an adviser and send you a link to the online major-minor form.

 - Meet with your adviser to have your form signed.
 You can do this in person or via email or Zoom.

-- Deliver the signed form to your home school’s academic services office.
-In most cases, this can be done via email.
+- Email the signed form to your home school’s academic services office.
 Please contact your home school’s office if you need assistance.
 The various school offices are: